nightingaleproject/Reference-NCHS-API/FHIRClientDevelopmentGuide.md

 [NCHS Backup Endpoint](#nchs-backup-endpoint)

 ## Introduction
 The NVSS FHIR Modernization effort will implement the exchange of FHIR messages between jurisdiction’s and NCHS for mortality data.
-NCHS has implemented a test FHIR API server for jurisdictions to submit their mortality data.
+NCHS has implemented a FHIR API server for jurisdictions to submit their mortality data.
 Each jurisdiction will implement a client that exchanges FHIR data with the NCHS server.
 A jurisdiction’s client implementation must follow the messaging protocol described in the [FHIR Messaging IG](http://build.fhir.org/ig/nightingaleproject/vital_records_fhir_messaging_ig/branches/main/message.html) to ensure reliable message delivery and traceability.
 The [Reference Client](https://github.com/nightingaleproject/Reference-Client-API) is an open-source example of a C# implementation of the FHIR Messaging IG.
 Implementers may leverage the Reference Client, tools such as Rhapsody, or develop a custom solution to communicate with the API.
 In general, each Client implementation should support the following guidelines when deployed to production.
-Each section species configurable parameters that should be defined in a separate config file.
+Each section specifies configurable parameters that should be defined in a separate config file.

 ## Integration with EDRS System
 The client must be integrated with the jurisdiction’s EDRS system so that FHIR Death Records produced by the EDRS system are submitted to the FHIR API by the client.